Reporting in .NET Core 3.x and .NET 5

 Right-click the Dependencies node in the Solution Explorer and select Manage NuGet Packages in the invoked context menu.

-Select DevExpress 19.1 Local in the Package source drop-down list and go to the Browse page.
-Find the DevExpress.WindowsDesktop.Win.Reporting package and install it.
+Select DevExpress 20.2 Local in the Package source drop-down list and go to the Browse page.
+Find the DevExpress.WindowsDesktop.Win.Reporting/ DevExpress.WindowsDesktop.Wpf.Reporting package and install it.

 Add an Auxiliary Desktop .NET Project

-The .NET Core 3 project's infrastructure does not currently support design-time report creation.
+The .NET Core 3.x and .NET 5 projects do not support design-time report creation.
 Add an auxiliary .NET Framework project to the solution and use the Report Designer to create new reports or edit existing reports.

 Right-click the auxiliary .NET project and choose Add | New Item... in the context menu.

-In the invoked Add New Item dialog, switch to the Reporting directory, select the DevExpress v19.1 Report item, specify the report name, and click Add.
+In the invoked Add New Item dialog, click the Reporting node, select the DevExpress v20.2 Report item, specify the report name, and click Add.

 This invokes the Report Wizard.
 Choose Blank and click Finish.

-Add the report from the .NET Core 3 project to the auxiliary project as a link.
+Add the report from the auxiliary project to the .NET 5 (or .NET Core 3.x) project as a link.

-In the auxiliary project, double-click the report link's .cs file to invoke the Report Designer where you can edit the report.
-Refer to the Get Started tutorials for information on how to create reports in the Report Designer.
+In the auxiliary project, double-click the report's .cs file to invoke the Report Designer where you can edit the report.

 Use the auxiliary .NET project to edit the existing reports in the Report Designer.